 Badlands National Park

 Today we are driving through beautiful Badlands National Park.
 It’s the 2nd day of our road trip driving home from Montana with Gigi and our daughter.
 To read more about our road trip, check out our separate post: The Long Way Home from Montana to Florida.
-After staying in Rapid City, South Dakota last night, we will be driving right by the exit to Badlands National Park.
+After staying in Rapid City, South Dakota last night, we will be driving right by the entrance to Badlands National Park.
 So, we’re going to make a stop and drive through beautiful Badlands National Park!

 Planning Badlands National Park